Uttarkashi district: British invasion

 In 1814, the Anglo-Nepalese War broke out and the British invaded Garhwal through Dehradun but were repulsed multiple times.
 However, after the war's end and the subsequent Treaty of Sugauli, the Gorkhas relinquished all territory west of the Kali river, including Garhwal and Uttarkashi district.
 Garhwal west of the Alaknanda, excluding Dehradun and all of Uttarkashi, was returned to the Garhwal rajas, who subsequently imposed violent retaliation on the remaining Gorkhas.
 Uttarkashi at this time was regarded as rocky and barren.
 In subsequent negotiations, Rawain tehsil, modern Uttarkashi, was returned to the Garhwal raja.

-Rawain Khand movement
+Rawain Kand movement

-In 1930, the Rawain Khand movement began in the district against unjust forest settlement laws.
+In 1930, the Tiladi massacre, also known as Rawain massacre or Kand (रवाईं हत्याकांड) movement, began in the district against unjust forest settlement laws.
 The raja invited their leaders for talks, but arrested them.
 The protestors turned violent and attacked the forest officers, and the raja called in troops who arrested 100 people for sedition.
 In 1947, Garhwal acceded to the Indian Union as Garhwal district of the United Provinces (soon to be renamed Uttar Pradesh).
 In 1960, Uttarkashi was carved out as a separate district.
 Uttarkashi was later included in the newly formed state of Uttarakhand in 2000.